© 2007 by

 wondered.
 Did the same fate befall Klodi-land?

-dwellings, the colour of the yellow brown earth
+dwellings, the colour of the yellow brown earth from which they

 on, yellow brown paths slope up the side of the mountain range also